-If We, our Business Partners, or our Franchisees Are Unable to Protect our Customers' Data, We Could Be Exposed to Data Loss, Litigation, Liability and Reputational Damage.
+If We, our Business Partners, or our Franchisees Are Unable to Protect our Customers Data, We Could Be Exposed to Data Loss, Litigation, Liability and Reputational Damage.

 In connection with credit and debit card sales, we and our franchisees transmit confidential credit and debit card information by way of secure private retail networks.
 A number of retailers have experienced actual or potential security breaches in which credit and debit card information may have been stolen.
 Although we and our franchisees use private networks, third parties may have the technology or know-how to breach the security of the customer information transmitted in connection with credit and debit card sales, and our and our franchisees' security measures and those of our and our franchisees' technology vendors may not effectively prohibit others from obtaining improper access to this information.
 If a person were able to circumvent these security measures, he or she could destroy or steal valuable information or disrupt our and our franchisees' operations.
-Any security breach could expose us and our franchisees to risks of data loss and liability and could seriously disrupt our and our franchisees' operations.
+Any security breach could expose us and our franchisees to risks of data loss and liability and could seriously disrupt our and our franchisees' operations and any resulting negative publicity could significantly harm our reputation.
+We may also be subject to lawsuits or other proceedings in the future relating to these types of incidents.
 Proceedings related to theft of credit and debit card information may be brought by payment card providers, banks, and credit unions that issue cards, cardholders (either individually or as part of a class action lawsuit), and federal and state regulators.
 Any such proceedings could harm our reputation, distract our management team members from running our business and cause us to incur significant unplanned liabilities, losses and expenses.